 Let's take a look at the most common problems caused by bullying and how online school can solve them for students and parents.

-When a student is afraid at school, it's no surprise that they don't want to be there.
+When students are afraid at school, it's no surprise that they don't want to be there.
 Bullied students have double the incidence of missed classes.
 All of this lost class time means they are less prepared in every subject, and their grades will suffer.

 Online school can be a helpful way to ensure that your student doesn't miss school while also keeping them safe from bullying at the same time.
 When school is conducted in the comfort and safety of the home, there is no reason for students to look for reasons to miss school.